GitHobi/BLE-Demo/README.md

 * `onCreate()`\
 Here we check for the Android version and for some needed permissions.
 This is rather important!
 We want to search the ESP32 via a BLE scan.
-For this to work you need to have "location permissions", which you cannot gain by a simple configuration, the user needs to explicitly grant these permission - so you need to ask for them!\
+For this to work you need to have "location permissions", which you cannot gain by a simple configuration, the user needs to explicitly grant these permission - so you need to ask for them⚠️ \
 This is mainly done via an `AlertDialog` - where in the `DismissListener` the needed permissions are requested from the system.
 This will popup a system dialog, asking the user to grant the permissions ...\
 \
 What also happens here is that we add a `onSeekBarChangeListener` - to be able to react on changes later.